Stock events for Welltower, Inc. (WELL)

 WELL’s Geographic footprint

-Welltower's properties are strategically concentrated in major, high-growth markets across the United States, Canada, and the United Kingdom.
+Welltower's operations are concentrated in major, high-growth markets across the United States, Canada, and the United Kingdom.
+As of December 31, 2022, the company had investments in approximately 3,000 properties across these regions.

 WELL Corporate Image Assessment